Akesh/aws-automation-plugins/AWSCloudWatchInventoryPlugin/README.md

 1. Update:
     Update `cfn.template` to update following properties
     - Find logical id `LambdaFunction` in the template
-    - Update property `Code` with local directory where your clone this repository e.g. C:\aws-automation-plugins\AWS-CloudWatch-Inventory
+    - Update property `Code` with local directory where your clone this repository e.g. C:\aws-automation-plugins\AWSCloudWatchInventoryPlugin

 2. Run: